 And she doesn’t plan on slowing down anytime soon.

-“I want to continue to manage a wide array of projects,” Miller said.
+“I want to continue to manage a wide array of projects,” Wilson said.
 “I want to continue to add scopes of work and types of projects to my list that I’ve never done before.
 I want to continue to build a strong and trustworthy relationship with business owners, developers and subcontractors of my community.”